Tuition and mandatory fees

 Out-Of-State-Teaching Fee (OSTF)

 Non-resident students living outside of Texas while taking UNT courses (typically online) are charged an Out-of-State Teaching Fee in lieu of tuition and instructional fees.
 This fee must cover the cost of instruction and is set by each academic department annually.
-The OSTF rates (per semester credit hour) effective for Fall 2016-Summer 2017 can be found at sfs.unt.edu/explanation-fees.
+The OSTF rates (per semester credit hour) effective for Fall 2017-Summer 2018 can be found at studentaccounting.unt.edu/explanation-fees.

 * The following fees are waived if students are only enrolled in courses at locations other than the Denton campus: Property Deposit, Medical Service Fee, Student Union Fee, Recreational Facility Fee, Transportation Fee, Environmental Services Fee and Intercollegiate Athletics Fee.